sabi-31/My_Perfect_Arch-linux/README.md

 <details>
 <summary>Ventoy</summary>

 You can alternatively use a software like ventoy, which prevents the need to burn a iso image to a drive, while also allowing you to have multiple iso images on the same disk.
 I personally use and love it.
-You can check out more about here on it's github page -> https://github.com/ventoy/Ventoy
+You can check out more about here on it's [Github page](https://github.com/ventoy/Ventoy).
 </details>
 <br>